 It does this by decreasing the current amplitude and inhibiting the whole cell potassium ion currents in calcium ion activated potassium channels and N-type voltage-gated (KCNA and KCNC) K+ channels.
 It is also known to inhibit voltage-gated Na+ channels and tandem pore domain (TASK-2/KCNK-5) K+ channels.

 The compound is cytotoxic at high concentrations inducing apoptosis and/or necrosis by interfering with the mitochondrial energy transduction.

-This agent has shown to inhibit aerobic ATP synthesis by uncoupling of the oxidative phosphorylation (OXPHOS) and by inhibiting of the complex I of the respiratory.
+This agent has been shown to inhibit aerobic ATP synthesis by uncoupling the oxidative phosphorylation (OXPHOS) and by inhibiting of the complex I of the respiratory.
 Other mechanisms include inhibition of the carnitine-acyl carnitine translocase or activation of the mitochondrial permeability transition pore (MPTP).

 The drug is metabolized in the liver.

-Liver dysfunction increases the elimination half life of bupivacaine and increases its risk of toxicity.
+Liver dysfunction increases the elimination half-life of bupivacaine and increases its risk of toxicity.

 95% protein bound.